SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 -	\ref watchdog_timer_example.c This example file demonstrates how to use the Watchdog timer (WDT) to trigger WDT warnings and reset the system after a few warnings.
 With a WDT timeout interrupt occurring every 1 second, the WDT is restarted (kicked) by the application, and the onboard LED0 toggles.
 After toggling the LED 6 times, the application does not restart the WDT, then the timer loads the system-reset time (set to 4 seconds).
 Once that time is over, the WDT resets the system.
 Afterward, the WDT is started again with new parameters, and LED0 is toggled 6 times.
 Finally, the WDT is stopped, the callback is unregistered, and the timer is de-initialized.
 -	In this example, the application first toggles LED0 once and checks whether it's a power-on reset or a WDT system reset through the \ref sl_si91x_watchdog_get_timer_system_reset_status API.
 -	If it's a power-on reset, then the WDT is initialized by enabling peripheral power, enabling WDT to run during CPU sleep mode, and unmasking its interrupt through the \ref sl_si91x_watchdog_init_timer API.
--	Then, the clock and timer are configured with default configuration values from UC through the \ref sl_si91x_watchdog_configure_clock and \ref sl_si91x_watchdog_set_configuration APIs, respectively.
+-	Then, the timer is configured with default configuration values from UC through the \ref sl_si91x_watchdog_set_configuration APIs, respectively.
 -	Next, the timer timeout callback is registered, and its interrupt is enabled using the \ref sl_si91x_watchdog_register_timeout_callback API.
 -	The WDT is then started using the \ref sl_si91x_watchdog_start_timer API.
 The application toggles onboard LED0 and restarts (kicks) the WDT on every interrupt (every 1 second) through the \ref sl_si91x_watchdog_restart_timer.
 -	Upon the 6th WDT interrupt, the application does not restart the WDT.
 So when the timer count reaches the system-reset time (4 seconds), it resets the application.